 - n.
 On the east side of S. Grant Avenue from 333 S. Grant Avenue to E. Mather Street. - o.
-On the east side of S. Veramendi Avenue from E. Mather Street to Cross River. - p.
-On the north side of Cross River from S. Veramendi Avenue to S. Grant Avenue. - q.
-On the south side of Cross River Street from 490 to 550 Cross River Street (inclusive).
+On the east side of S. Veramendi Avenue from E. Mather Street to Cross River.

 THAT the Public Works Department is directed to obtain and install the traffic control signs in the locations as set forth in this ordinance, and is directed to maintain the signs in a manner that provides for the health, welfare and safety of the citizens of New Braunfels.